 Each year, Massachusetts Horticultural Society’s Seed to Table program produces thousands of pounds of vegetables.
 In this session, the speaker will discuss the key elements of a successful vegetable garden – planning, soil management, irrigation, mulching, and weed control.

 “How much mulch does it take to cover 500 square feet of garden 2 inches deep?
 Please show your work.”
 This lecture will remind you of those skills you thought you had left behind in 6th grade math.
 It includes determining how many square feet of garden you have, how to translate soil test recommendations into actual numbers, and how much mulch to buy.

 Garden Centers are bursting with beautiful annuals, perennials, shrubs and trees, but filling your garden from these nurseries costs more than most people can afford.
 Learn how to garden for less with seedlings, divisions, cuttings, etc. from your friends and neighbors and your own garden.

 Have your organization join Massachusetts Horticultural Society as a Garden Club Circle member.

-In addition to regular member benefits (like Flower Show tickets, and discounts to Mass Hort Lectures), you will receive a free lecture, a free tour of The Gardens at Elm Bank, and a free room rental for a meeting in the Education Center.
+In addition to regular member benefits like discounts on educational programs, your group will receive a free lecture, a free tour of The Gardens at Elm Bank, and a free room rental for a meeting in the Education Center.